 We’ve boosted our data and analytics team to improve access to intelligence.
 This will help us design our regulatory programs and take compliance and enforcement actions.

 The mandated use of electronic waste transport certificates is already enabling significantly better data and information to target compliance and enforcement activities.

 Further improvements are coming with our new digital waste tracker tool.

 We have new EPA teams focused exclusively on western and northern metropolitan Melbourne, enhancing our statewide network.
 These are regions where suspected waste crime has been identified.

 Our existing regions are also working with local authorities to identify and tackle waste crime.

-In the past year, EPA has responded to suspected waste crime and pollution related incidents across Victoria, including:
+EPA has responded to suspected waste crime and pollution related incidents across Victoria, including:

 Most of our licence compliance and pollution response inspections are unannounced.
 This helps us to observe business operations and illegal activity and take action quickly.